mightyplow/lazyImages/README.md

 # lazyImages
-JavaScript snippet to let images and pictures be loaded lazily
+A tiny JavaScript snippet to let images and pictures be loaded lazily (when they get visible).
+It's less then 650B when transferred gzipped.

 The snippet uses the new [IntersectionObserver](https://github.com/WICG/IntersectionObserver/blob/gh-pages/explainer.md) (since Chrome 51) and the [MutationObserver](http://caniuse.com/#feat=mutationobserver) to let img and picture elements